JuliaProkofiev/JuliaProkofiev/README.md

 ## 🏆 Projects & Hackathons

-* **3rd Place at #Hackatop DeMKT**: Led the conception and development of a functional MVP during a 40-hour marathon, showcasing innovation and teamwork under pressure.
+* **3rd Place at #HackatopDeMKT (40-hour Hackathon):** **Led the conception and development of "Pedro - Technological Assistant for the Elderly," an MVP focused on bridging the digital gap for senior citizens.** Presented the solution to major technology companies.
+Demonstrated proficiency in **conceptualizing software architecture, outlining implementation strategies, and defining project management frameworks** for a complete solution.

 ---